KHI

 Get data-powered insights and trends into flights to Karachi to help you find the cheapest flights, the best time to fly and much more.

-What is the cheapest day to fly to Karachi?
+What is the cheapest flight to Karachi?

 What is the cheapest month to fly to Karachi?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights to Karachi, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights to Karachi, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

-The cheapest month for flights to Karachi is October, where tickets cost $1,647 on average for return flights.
-On the other hand, the most expensive months are December and November, where the average cost of tickets from Australia is $2,522 and $1,881 respectively.
-For one-way flights, the best month to travel is October with an average price of $1,647.
+The cheapest month for flights to Karachi is August, where tickets cost $597 on average for return flights.
+On the other hand, the most expensive months are April and December, where the average cost of tickets from Australia is $3,493 and $1,980 respectively.
+For one-way flights, the best month to travel is April with an average price of $430.

 How far in advance should I book a flight to Karachi?